Presented by Laura Wolff-Demaline, Camp Director

 The following information was found on the Enjoy Swimming website.
-Tips like this and a whole lot more will be covered at the Nike Swim Camps this summer!
+Tips like this and a whole lot more will be covered at the Nike Swim Camp at Baldwin Wallace University this summer!

 Having a good freestyle swimming technique is essential for an effective stroke.
 Being effective means either being relaxed while swimming at slow to moderate speed or swimming fast without being exhausted too quickly.
 The swimming tips in this article will help you become a more effective freestyle swimmer.